 - Reduces the risk of relapse in the long term

-There are striking data available showing the effects of MAT on relapse, overdose, and death rates.
+Research also reveals striking data showing MAT’s effects on relapse, overdose, and death rates.

 How Does MAT Work?